Everything you need to know about red brick universities

 What are the entry requirements for a red brick university?

 Each of the universities and courses will vary as to the entry requirements they require.
-One thing is guaranteed, you'll need to submit a UCAS application and personal statement for the course of your choice.
+One thing is guaranteed - you'll need to submit a UCAS application and personal statement for your chosen course.
 Don't miss a deadline with our student calendar!

-At the time of applying, you will need your predicted grades.
+At the time of applying, you'll need your predicted grades.
 Later, when the university accepts your place, this will be based on your results on A-Level Results Day and the UCAS points this is equal to.
-For international students, you are likely to also need to take the International Language Test System (IELTS) or similar.
+For international students, you'll likely need to take the International Language Test System (IELTS) or similar.

 Are red brick universities harder to get into?

 Like many others in the Russell Group, these universities are among some top-rated in the country.
-Generally, this means the A-Level result entry requirements are likely to be higher than most other universities.
+This means the A-Level, BTEC and T-Level entry requirements are likely to be higher than most other universities.
 Each subject and university will be different, so be sure to check out the individual universities for more information.